rickstaa/stable-learning-control/docs/algorithms/sac.rst

 Exploration vs. Exploitation
 ----------------------------

-SAC trains a stochastic policy with entropy regularization, and explores in an on-policy way.
-The entropy regularization coefficient :math:`\alpha` explicitly controls the explore-exploit tradeoff, with higher :math:`\alpha` corresponding to more exploration, and lower :math:`\alpha` corresponding to more exploitation.
+SAC trains a stochastic policy with entropy regularisation, and explores in an on-policy way.
+The entropy regularisation coefficient :math:`\alpha` explicitly controls the explore-exploit tradeoff, with higher :math:`\alpha` corresponding to more exploration, and lower :math:`\alpha` corresponding to more exploitation.
 The right coefficient (the one which leads to the stablest / highest-reward learning) may vary from environment to environment, and could require careful tuning.

 At test time, to see how well the policy exploits what it has learned, we remove stochasticity and use the mean action instead of a sample from the distribution.
 This tends to improve performance over the original stochastic policy.